watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ### Anycast Segment
 The concept of the Anycast segment is introduced in {{!RFC8402}}.
-It realizes to configure the same network function segment as the same Anycast segment.
+In the SRv6 SFC, it realizes to provide the same network function segment as the same Anycast segment.
 In such cases, the state between network functions MUST be shared mutually.

-State 同期はしておく必要がある（MUST）

-### Fast Re-route
+### Fast Reroute
-Because SFCs are structured as a Segment List, the order of application is guaranteed even in the event of FRR for functions.
-In such cases, if Anycast segments are used, it is permissible to take a detour to a more optimal node.
+The ordering of network functions in an SRv6 SFC is guaranteed by the segment list, even if an FRR occurs, When an FRR occurs, if the Active segment is an Anycast SID, it MAY be forwarded to another SRv6 Service Function Node.
+In such a case, since state synchronization may not have been completed, the network function MUST have a mechanism to handle rerouted packets, such as buffering to wait for synchronization.

 ## Service Function Chains
 In this architecture, each SFC is represented as an SRv6 Policy {{!RFC9256}}.
 The purpose or intent of each SRv6 Policy can be identified using attributes such as color or name.

+In general, SFC is achieved by using loose source routing.
+If both SFC and QoS guarantee are desired, they can be achieved by using strict source routing or loose source routing with Flex-Algo SIDs.

 explicit path と dynamic path の話をする
 Flex-Algo の話もする